Republicans or Democrats: Why India’s ties with US will remain intact

 US Elections: A society divided down the middle!

-He also said that India and US not only share the same values and principles, but also have the same strategic vision in what could be bilateral, regional or multilateral relations.
+He also said that India and US not only share the same values and principles but also have the same strategic vision in what could be bilateral, regional or multilateral relations.
 While Prime Minister Narendra Modi's relations with Trump have been special, relations with Barack Obama too were very special he also said.

 Vishnu Prakash, former Indian envoy, who has served as the Ambassador to Canada and South Korea as well as Foreign Office Spokesperson told OneIndia that if one looks over the 20 year period, the relations between India and the US have been steadily growing stronger.
 The visit to India of Bill Clinton in March 2000 marked a turning point in relations.
 Since then the relations have been transformed, he also said.